jbcodeforce/openshift-studies/docs/knative.md

 [Knative](https://knative.dev/) is Kubernetes based platform to develop serverless.
 Major value proposition is a simplified deployment syntax with automated scale-to-zero and scale-out based on HTTP load.
 Other interesting characteristics:

-* adjust the traffic distribution amongst the service revisions, to support blue/green deployment and canary release
+* **adjust the traffic distribution** amongst the service revisions, to support blue/green deployment and canary release
-* able to scale to zero: After a defined time of idleness (the so called stable-window) a revision is considered inactive.
+* able to **scale to zero**: After a defined time of idleness (the so called stable-window) a revision is considered inactive.
 Now, all routes pointing to the now inactive revision will be pointed to the so-called activator.
 By default the scale-to-zero-grace-period is 30s, and the stable-window is 60s.
-* auto-scaling: By default Knative Serving allows 100 concurrent requests into a pod.
+* **auto-scaling**: By default Knative Serving allows 100 concurrent requests into a pod.
 This is defined by the container-concurrency-target-default setting in the configmap config-autoscaler in the knative-serving namespace.

 Knative consists of the following components: